mx3m/hikari-for-jekyll/README.md

 ### Roadmap

-Hikari is currently WIP.
+Hikari is currently WIP. *Last update - Feb 3rd, 2014.*

-- Remove jQuery and only use vanilla javascript for the 2/3 events which need it
+- Remove jQuery dependency for the off-canvas Bio display
-- Fix bug / three lines icon on touch devices
+- Add images caption
 - Allow users to change their bio/profile and footer text via markdown (or maybe not)
-- Learn how to code properly
 - Stop giving silly, unrelated japanese names to every single project I do

 ### Development